Herausgeber: Deutsche Windtechnik AG

 In order to ensure a high level of quality of service for Adwen turbines in the future, Deutsche Windtechnik trains its technicians for the deployments itself: Employees with many years of experience in all operational areas of Adwen technology pass on their technical understanding to other technicians, for example in the form of exclusive live coaching sessions on the wind turbines.
 Another aspect is the special training for individual Adwen components, such as training for UPS (Uninterrupted Power Supply) systems.

 About Deutsche Windtechnik AG

-Deutsche Windtechnik AG offers a single-source full technical maintenance package for wind turbines in Europe, the USA and Taiwan.
+Bremen-based Deutsche Windtechnik AG offers a single-source full technical maintenance package for wind turbines in Europe, the USA and Taiwan.
 The company operates both onshore and offshore.
-More than 6,900 wind turbines are serviced worldwide by over 1,850 employees under permanent maintenance contracts (basic and full maintenance).
-The company's system engineering focuses on Vestas, Siemens, Nordex, Senvion, Fuhrländer, Gamesa and Enercon turbines.
-The Dutch unit, Deutsche Windtechnik B.V., has offices in Utrecht, Kruiningen and IJmuiden and offers on- and offshore wind farm maintenance and inspection services above and below water.
+More than 2,000 employees provide service for over 8,200 wind turbines worldwide under permanent maintenance contracts (basic and full maintenance).
+The company's system engineering focuses on Vestas, Siemens, Nordex, Senvion, Fuhrländer, Gamesa, Enercon and GE turbines.

 Download press photo:

 Caption: The availability at the alpha ventus offshore wind farm has more than doubled since Deutsche Windtechnik took over maintenance.

 Publication and Reprint free of charge; please send a voucher copy to Deutsche Windtechnik AG.

 Attention editorial offices - For further questions please contact: